IT-Delinquent/Smack_Your_Brother/README.md

 ## UPDATES
 | Date | Changes
 |:-----:|:-------:|
+| 24/01/2020 | Simplified the generic button animation.
+Added toggle buttons for the smack and purchase sound effects (by the way I added a purchase sound effect 😂 ).
+Finally, I added a slider for the background music volume.
 | 30/12/2019 | What I would call the first fully working program.
 Finished the styling of stats and sounds.
 Still have some improvements to add, for example: Muting and changing the volume of game sounds and music
 | 14/11/2019 | Added stats popup.
 Added stats to load and save procedures.
 Fixed some save and load messages.
 Half way through styling the stats DataGrid.
 See commit for full info